jksan33/BuzzBets/README.md

 #### Success Criteria for the Internal Assessment
 -It must be intuitive (test on someone unfamiliar with the application/project)
--It must run of of real-time/real data: based on Google Trends trending searches
+-It must run off of real-time/real data: based on Google Trends trending searches
 -It must allow users to “buy” and “sell” “shares” of search terms
 -It must show the user the performance of their portfolio over time
 -It must allow users to see “more details” on specific search terms such as: